Bear Creek Trail For ATV Riding

 Directions from Alpine: East End of Trail: Go southeast on Greys River Road #10138 to Bear Creek road #10214.
 Go west on Bear Creek Road about 1 1/4 mile, then right on Bear Creek Road #10255 to the road closure.
 The trail leads west up the creek.

 Note: As of September 2007, ATV riding on Forest Service roads is permitted only on designated roads.
 Also, all ATVs must have a valid Wyoming ATV registration.

-Overall, Bear Creek Trail is the 4th most popular ATV riding trail of all 27 ATV trails in Wyoming.
-Several of the better atv trails are nearby Bear Creek Trail including Covey Cutoff Trail, Trail Creek, Spring Creek Trail and North Horse Creek Trail.
+Overall, Bear Creek Trail is the 5th most popular ATV riding trail of all 27 ATV trails in Wyoming.
+Several of the better atv trails are nearby Bear Creek Trail including Trail Creek, Spring Creek Trail, North Horse Creek Trail and Covey Cutoff Trail.